Sam Vaknin: Views on narcissism

 Vaknin views NPD as incurable, and with a poor prognosis.
 In his view, "the vast majority of narcissists end up at the very top or the very bottom – derelict, desolate, schizoid, bitter, decaying and decrepit.
 You won’t find any in the middle."
+He states that treatment approaches tend to focus on the narcissist's victims rather than helping the narcissist: this is the result of therapists viewing the disorder as untreatable and the behavior of the narcissist as very difficult to modify.